 “Okra Playground will be a favourite in the European folk music festival scene from now on.” – Lira Musikmagasin 4/2018

 Okra Playground’s long-waited debut album Turmio was released in October 2015.
-The album has ever since been warmly received gaining praises in the new and old mediums – for instance receiving a five star review in Songlines Magazine.
-Turmio also made it to few listings of best albums of 2015 (Glue at Rosvot blog and Spanish radio program O Recanto do Corcovado).
+The album has ever since been warmly received gaining praises in the new and old medias – for instance receiving a five star review in Songlines Magazine.
+Turmio also made it to few listings of best albums of 2015.
 In July 2016 Turmio was re-released by Nordic Notes in most of Europe.
-The debut also took Okra Playground to perform as the only Finnish band on the official showcase program of World Music Expo WOMEX16.
+The debut also took Okra Playground to perform at the official showcase program of World Music Expo WOMEX16.

 The musicians of this groundbreaking group are well known in the fields of folk and pop music – both in Finland and abroad.
-You can hear them in bands like Mari Kalkun & Runorun, Rönsy, Hohka, Malmö, and Folk’Avant .
+Okra Playground has previously captivated and charmed audiences at festivals such as The Rainforest World Music Festival (Malaysia), Brosella Folk & Jazz Festival (Belgium), Varangerfestivalen (Norway), Flow Festival (Finland), Haapavesi Folk (Finland), Folklandia (Finland), Kaustinen Folk Music Festival (Finland), and Etno-Espa (Finland).
+You can hear them in bands like Mari Kalkun & Runorun, Rönsy and Hohka, as well as solo – Maija Kauhanen and Päivi Hirvonen – fiddler with the voice.

 Päivi Hirvonen – vocals, fiddle, bowed harp jouhikko

 Oskari Lehtonen – percussion